 Wall Street keeps rising on Democratic wins, stimulus hopes

-NEW YORK (AP) — Wall Street is rallying toward record highs again Thursday on expectations that the Democratic sweep of Washington means more stimulus is likely on the way for the economy.
+Major U.S. stock indexes surged to all-time highs Thursday as Wall Street bet that the Democratic sweep of Washington means more stimulus is on the way for the economy.

-The S&P 500 was 1.5% higher in the first trading after Congress confirmed Joe Biden as the winner of the presidential election and Jon Ossoff was declared the winner of a Georgia runoff election, tipping control of the Senate to Democrats.
-The Dow Jones Industrial Average was up 322 points, or 1%, at 31,152, as of 10:37 a.m.
-Eastern time, and the Nasdaq composite was 2.1% higher.
+The S&P 500 rose 1.5% to a record high in the first day of trading after Congress confirmed Joe Biden as the winner of the presidential election and Jon Ossoff was declared the winner of a Georgia runoff election, tipping control of the Senate to Democrats.
+The Dow Jones Industrial Average, Nasdaq composite and Russell 2000 index of smaller companies also notched new highs.

+The rally was broad-based, though the S&P 500′s technology sector notched the biggest gain, recouping losses after a pullback a day earlier.
+Treasury yields continued to rise, reflecting expectations that higher government spending will drive up inflation.

 Trump may have backed up investors’ expectations that the turmoil engulfing Washington may be only temporary.
 Shortly after Congress certified his loss, he issued a statement saying there will be an “ orderly transition on January 20th.”
 Trump still claims falsely that he won, having appeared to excuse the violent occupation of the Capitol by his supporters.
 Earlier, Trump riled up the crowd with baseless claims of election fraud.